We're nearing 'peak population.' These economists are worried

 The world's become a safer, richer place over the same narrow span of human history when the population's been booming.
 And that's not a coincidence.

-I mean, one way you've both distilled this argument in your book is to say that more people equals a more prosperous planet.
+I mean, one one way you've both distilled this argument in your book is to say that more people equals a more prosperous planet.
 And you break down this idea into a couple of economic concepts.

 One being idea generation and the other being fixed costs.
-So, Mike, can you just talk about why these concepts lead you to conclude that more people are better?
+So Mike, can you just talk about why these concepts lead you to conclude that more people are better?

 And the notion was that ideas are an endlessly renewable resource.
 Once you or I discover or learn something, we can share it, and that can be reused over and over again.